cloudwu/lua-serialize/README.md

 	-- unpack extract ... from bin, and free the memory.
 	-- You can only unpack binary block once. serialize.unpack(bin)

+	-- You can use serialize.serialize(bin) to serialize them to one block -- You can send the block to the other process. local block, length = serialize.serialize(bin)
 ```